IsoldevR/Linux_Intro_EVOP_2026/README.md

 </details>

-Tip: if you see something like "<your name>" you are usually supposed to change that bit including the angle brackets to something else!
+Tip: if you see something like "your name" between the angle brackets, you are usually supposed to change that bit including the angle brackets to something else!

 *Explainer*: cat